melaniebalaz/refactor.zone/data/articles/sql-introduction-part2.md

 You can use subqueries as:

-- **Fields**: in this case your query has to return one row and one column
+- **Fields**: in this case, your query has to return one row and one column
 - **Tables**: your subquery results will be used as a table you can join upon
 - **Where**: The results of your subquery can be used as a condition.